HarveyJP03/OpenGL-Demo/README.md

 Use this repository to build your coursework.
 The application uses Layers.
 We'd suggest to use a Layer for each lab, and possibly instead of branches.

 Commit regularly.

+Run CMake.bat to get a sln file, in the builds folder.